navya-dhawde/NLP-assignment/README.md

-# Movie Review Polarity Classifier
+# NLP Assignment - Movie Review Polarity Classifier

 ## Overview
 This project implements a polarity classifier for movie reviews using Support Vector Machine (SVM) techniques.
 The classifier is trained on the Cornell Movie Review Dataset to categorize reviews as either positive or negative sentiments.